 git fetch command to fetch the branches along with their respective commits from the upstream repository.
 Since we used the shortname “upstream” to refer to the upstream repository, we’ll pass that to the command.

 Depending on how many changes have been made since we forked the repository, your output may be different, and may include a few lines on counting, compressing, and unpacking objects.
 Your output will end similarly to the following lines, but may vary depending on how many branches are part of the project:

-OutputFrom https://github.com/original-owner-username/original-repository * [new branch] master -> upstream/master
+OutputFrom https://github.com/original-owner-username/original-repository * [new branch] main -> upstream/main

-Now, commits to the master branch will be stored in a local branch called
+Now, commits to the main branch will be stored in a local branch called

-Let’s switch to the local master branch of our repository:
+Let’s switch to the local main branch of our repository:

-We’ll now merge any changes that were made in the original repository’s master branch, that we will access through our local upstream/master branch, with our local master branch:
+We’ll now merge any changes that were made in the original repository’s main branch, that we will access through our local

 The output here will vary, but it will begin with

 Already up-to-date. if no changes have been made since you forked the repository.

 Your fork’s main branch is now in sync with the upstream repository, and any local changes you made were not lost.